Security-Onion-Solutions/securityonion-docs/unifi.rst

 UniFi dashboards
 ----------------

 Once all configuration is complete, you should be able to go to :ref:`dashboards` and select one of the ``Firewall - UniFi`` dashboards to see your UniFi logs.
-Please note that these dashboards assume that your firewall rules start with either ``Block`` or ``Allow`` in the description.
-Also note that you may need to manually enable logging on your firewall rules.